garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 4 Buffer and Query.md

             width: 3))
     ```

-1. In `ViewController.viewDidLoad`, add the graphics overlays to the map view and the scene view`:
+1. In `ViewController.viewDidLoad`, add the graphics overlay to the map view:

     ```
     mapView.graphicsOverlays.add(bufferAndQueryMapGraphics)
-    sceneView.graphicsOverlays.add(bufferAndQuerySceneGraphics)
     ```

 1. In `BufferAndQueryTouchDelegate.geoView`, you need to replace your `print` with code to create a buffer and display the point and buffer as graphics.
 First, create a 1000-meter buffer using `AGSGeometryEngine`: